MapboxWorkersUnion/layoff-guide/unemployment.md

 It varies slightly from state to state, but you can (on average) collect for up to 26 weeks in a row.

 ## How much will I collect?
 Again, this amount varies quite a bit from state to state.
-Generally, states use something called a 'base period' -- essentially a 3-month period, and they look at your highest earnings from 2 base periods of (roughly) the past year to calculate your unemployment income (a percentage of your highest quarterly earnings).
+Generally, states use a 'base period' -- essentially a 3-month period, and they look at your highest earnings from 2 base periods of (roughly) the past year to calculate your unemployment income (a percentage of your highest quarterly earnings).
 There are some alternative methods used to calculate income if needed.

 ## Anything Else I should know?

 - Unemployment Income is taxable and _must_ be reported as gross income on your federal taxes.
-You may elect beforehand to have state and federal taxes deducted from your weekly unemployment income.
+You may elect to have state and federal taxes deducted from your weekly unemployment income beforehand.
 You will be mailed a 1099G for the calendar year you collected income.
 - You can collect unemployment income multiple times in your life.
 You are not limited by the number of times you can collect; you need to have worked at any time in the past 18 months.

+- Many states have requirements about the minimum period that you must have worked in that state to receive unemployment from the state (usually 12-18 months).
+Remember that if you worked in another state, you may also "roll-together" your work experience in a combined wage claim.
+It is a good idea to look at the maximum benefit amount in the states where you did work and file with that state.